Chapter 6: Multiple Qubits and Entanglement

 6.2 The CNOT Gate: Creating Correlations

-All the gates we have seen so far - X, H, Z, S, T - act on a single qubit.
+All the gates we met in Chapter 5 - X, H, Z, S, T, and the rotation gates - act on a single qubit.
 To do anything interesting with multiple qubits, we need gates that create interactions between them.
 The most important two-qubit gate is the controlled-NOT, or CNOT (also written CX).

 How CNOT works